valtimo-platform/valtimo-documentation/using-valtimo/form-flow/create-form-flow-definition.md

     ```

 * Configure the step type.
 Currently, the only step type supported is `form`, which requires a `definition` property to
 be set.
 This refers to the key of the form.
+For more information on step types, see [here](/reference/modules/form-flow.md#step-types)

   Which properties are required to be set depends on the step type.